lance2088/pyVM-1/README.md

 # pyVM
-A Rudimentary Python Virtual Machine
+A Rudimentary Python Virtual Machine for Demonstrations